QubesOS/qubes-doc/introduction/faq.md

 The workaround is to manually decrypt and mount the drive:

-1. Attach usb device to qube - it should be attached as `/dev/xvdi` or similar.
+1. Attach USB device to qube - it should be attached as `/dev/xvdi` or similar.
 2. `sudo cryptsetup open /dev/xvdi bk --type luks`
 3. `sudo cryptsetup status /dev/mapper/bk` (Shows useful status info.)
 4. `sudo mount /dev/mapper/bk /mnt`